I. Standards of Practice

 12. Pools and Spa

 III.
-Limitations, Exception
+Limitations, Exceptions

 & Exclusions